Murad Ali Shah: Early life and education

-Shah was born in Karachi, Pakistan, to Syed Abdullah Ali Shah who was also chief minister of Sindh.
-Shah matriculated from Saint Patrick's High School, did intermediate study at D. J. Sindh Government Science College in Karachi, and was admitted to the engineering programme at the NED University of Engineering and Technology.
+Shah was born in Karachi, West Pakistan, to a Sindhi Muslim Lakyari Syed family.
+His father, Syed Abdullah Ali Shah also served as the chief minister of Sindh.
+Murad Ali Shah is the descendent of Sufi saint of Shah Sadaruddin Lakyari (Lakhi Shah Sadar) near Sehwan Sharif.
+Shah matriculated from Saint Patrick's High School, did intermediate studies at D. J. Sindh Government Science College in Karachi, and was admitted to the engineering programme at the NED University of Engineering and Technology.
 He graduated with a B.E. in civil engineering and was a silver medalist on his graduation from the NED.
 After earning the Quaid-e-Azam scholarship, he went to the United States and attended Stanford University in California where he completed his M.Sc. in structural engineering.
 He completed a second master's from Stanford University two years later in economic systems where again he was on an international scholarship.

 From 1986 to 1990, Shah pursued his engineering career with the Government of Sindh as a water engineer at the Water and Power Development Authority in Lahore.
 He later went to join the Port Qasim Authority in Karachi.
 He was also a city engineer for Hyderabad's Development Authority.
 He was an engineer at Wapda, Port Qasim Authority and the Hyderabad Development Authority, before joining Citibank.
 Shah worked for Citibank in Sindh and in London.
 He also worked at the Gulf Investment Corporation in Kuwait.

 Political career

-He became a member of the Provincial Assembly of Sindh in 2002 for the first time representing PS-77 Jamshoro-cum-Dadu (Old Dadu III).
+He became a member of the Provincial Assembly of Sindh in 2002 for the first time representing PS-73 (Dadu III).
 He was elected to the Sindh Assembly in 2008 as a member of the Pakistan Peoples Party and was the provincial Minister for Irrigation in Syed Qaim Ali Shah's cabinet.
 In 2013, he was made the provincial finance minister.
 In July 2016, Shah was elected to the chief minister's office.

 He was minister for irrigation (Sindh) and finance minister of Sindh before his elevation to chief minister of Sindh in 2016.
 Shah was barred from contesting in 2013 despite giving up his Canadian citizenship.
 After proving to the courts that he did not hold Canadian nationality, Shah was able to run in the election.
 He was elected to the Sindh Assembly for a third consecutive time.
 He was subsequently assigned the finance ministry in the provincial cabinet.